 6 weeks

 Female to male top surgery is used to create a natural-looking male chest.
-Top surgery helps to alleviate gender dysphoria, a condition that causes great distress and stems from a feeling of disconnect between a person’s biological sex and gender identity.
+Top surgery helps to address gender dysphoria, a condition that causes great distress and stems from a feeling of disconnect between a person’s biological sex and gender identity.

 Words from our clients: